 I tried running the new podunk/2.8.3 module this morning and it looks like I can't get it to launch on the Free64 queue.
 My output files aren't helping me figure out what is wrong.

-I am working out of /bio/joeuser/RNA_Seq_Data/ and the qsub script is 'job12.sh'.
-The output should be in /bio/joeuser/RNA_Seq_Data/output
+I am working out of /bio/joeuser/RNA_Seq_Data/M_sexta_RNAseq and the qsub script is 'job12.sh'

 When I submit the job, it appears to go thru the scheduler but then dies immediately when it hits the execution node.